University Policies and Procedures

-A student suspended on an interim basis shall be given an opportunity to appear personally before the Dean of Student Affairs and Academic Support or his/her designee in order to discuss the following issues only:
+A student suspended on an interim basis will be given an opportunity to appear personally before the Dean of Student Affairs and Academic Support or his/her designee in order to discuss the following issues only:

 a) the reliability of the information concerning the student's conduct, including the matter of his/her identity; or

 b) whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on University premises poses a substantial and/or immediate risk to him/herself or to others, to University property, or to the stability and ability of the University to carry out its normal functions.

 The primary responsibility for managing the classroom environment rests on the faculty.
 Students who engage in any prohibited conduct that result in disruption of a class or academic activity may be directed by the faculty member to leave the class for the remainder of the class period.
 Additionally, a student who persists in disrupting a particular class after a warning by the faculty member may be suspended from the class for an interim period pending the resolution of the matter through the Office of Student Conduct.